 The Station at Mill Point, Elon University’s newest residential community, was designed and constructed using the principles of the LEED program.
 It contains 24 residential buildings and a 5,091 square foot depot building.
 The depot building has achieved LEED Silver certification through the LEED for New Construction program.
 It provides residents with a fitness center, meeting rooms and social space and serves as the community office for Residence Life staff.
 There are 4 types of residential buildings in the community and one of each type went through the formal LEED for Homes certification process and earned LEED for Homes Gold certification.
 The other residential buildings have been designed and constructed in the same manner.
 The new upperclassmen village was designed to provide 324 students with an off-campus experience while remaining a part of the university community.
 It is located on Williamson Avenue across from the Town of Elon fire station.
 Construction began in September of 2011 and was complete in August 2012.

 Lakeside Dining Hall was designed and constructed using the principles of the LEED program.
 The 37,428 square foot facility includes a state of the art retail food court and extensive dining hall on the first floor and a large second-floor conference facility to provide additional space for campus programs.
-LEED Silver certification through the LEED for New Construction program is the target for the facility.
+The project earned a LEED Silver certification through the LEED for New Construction program.
 The building is 20% more energy efficient than a code compliant building and has low-flow plumbing fixtures to reduce potable water usage by 33%.
-During the construction of the building, about 80% of the construction waste was diverted from the landfill to be recycled or reused.
+During the construction of the building, about 76% of the construction waste was diverted from the landfill to be recycled or reused.

 The Numen Lumen Pavilion was designed and constructed using the principles of the LEED program.
 The 15,058 square foot facility located in the Academic Village houses the university’s Multifaith Center.
 It is a place for prayer, meditation and reflection for all individuals on campus and encourages campus dialogue and promotes interfaith collaboration.
-LEED Silver certification through the LEED for New Construction program is the target for the facility.
+The project earned LEED Silver certification through the LEED for New Construction program.
 The building is 18% more energy efficient than a code compliant building and has low-flow plumbing fixtures to reduce potable water usage by 42%.
 During the construction of the building, over 95% of the construction waste was diverted from the landfill to be recycled or reused.

 Belk and Spence Pavilions, the Koury Business Center and the Colonnades Dining Hall and Residence Halls have the following features.